- 1. Verify Your Website With Google Search Console

 Do your keyword research

-Publish content that is relevant to what the user is searching for.
-Do your keyword research and find out what keywords people type in the search box and create content that answers their questions.
+Publish content relevant to what the user is searching for.
+Do your keyword research, find out what keywords people type in the search box, and create content that answers their questions.

 Target one topic per page

 Try to target a single topic/keyword per page.
-Mixing up many keywords in a page for the purpose of targeting more keywords in a single post, is not the way to go.
+Mixing up many keywords in a page to target more keywords in a single post is not the way to go.

 Make your posts long enough, but no need to exaggerate

-Make your posts long enough and informative but have in mind that Google does not rank a page based on the length of the content but on relevancy.
+Make your posts long enough and informative, but keep in mind that Google does not rank a page based on the length of the content but on relevancy.
 So, if you can fully cover a topic or answer a question in 800 words, then there is no need to make your content longer.

-There is a lot of research that shows that long-form content performs better in search, but this is provided that the content is highly relevant to the target keyword.
+There is much research showing that long-form content performs better in search, provided that the content is highly relevant to the target keyword.

-For all content published on your website, you need to prove to Google about your expertise, expertise, authority, and trustworthiness (EEAT).
+For all content published on your website, you must prove your expertise, expertise, authority, and trustworthiness to Google (EEAT).

 This means adding an author to all pages, creating an about us page that describes your expertise, and getting links from highly trusted and related websites that prove your authority about a subject.

-You can review the Google Search Quality Evaluator Guidelines to get a better idea of how Google perceives the authority and trustworthiness of the content.
+You can review the Google Search Quality Evaluator Guidelines to better understand how Google perceives the authority and trustworthiness of the content.

 Everybody wants to be found on Google for high-volume keywords.
-Achieving top rankings for keywords that have a lot of monthly searches can make a huge difference for a website.
+Achieving top rankings for keywords with a high monthly search volume can make a huge difference for a website.

-The problem is, high-volume keywords are also highly competitive.
-In simple words, this means that it is practically impossible for a new website or a small business website to get on top of Google for those terms.
+The problem is that high-volume keywords are also highly competitive.
+In simple words, this means that it is practically impossible for a new website or a small business website to rank for those terms on Google.

-Long tail keywords are keywords that have less search volume and less competition compared to head keywords.
+Long tail keywords have less search volume and less competition than head keywords.
 They are search queries made up of two or more keywords.

 Here is an example of a long-tail keyword: “SEO Tutorial for Beginners”